brunosalmeida/financas-simples-api/README.md

 # Finança Simples

-This API must provide all features for any front-end or mobile app to help people control, map, and manage your personal financial life.
+This API must provide all features for any front-end or mobile app to help people control, map, and manage their financial life.
 This a simple way to know where and when you waste your precious money!

 ## BUILD AND RUN